keren5005/LinearRegressionML/README.md

 The script uses the following datasets for regression analysis:

-1. **Simple Regression Dataset (`sr.csv`):** A simple dataset containing two columns, `x` and `y`.
+1. **Simple Regression Dataset (`simple_regression.csv`):** A simple dataset containing two columns, `x` and `y`.
 This dataset is used to demonstrate basic linear regression.

-2. **California Housing Dataset:** A real-world dataset from scikit-learn's sample datasets.
+2. **California Housing Dataset:** (`SKLEARN example datasets`) A real-world dataset from scikit-learn's sample datasets.
 It contains features related to housing in California, used for linear regression analysis.

 3. **Students on Mars Dataset (`Students_on_Mars.csv`):** A synthetic dataset simulating student test scores on Mars.
 This dataset is used to demonstrate polynomial regression.